 - For the application, you may upload a scan of your transcript.
 If accepted, you will be required to submit an official, stamped paper transcript.

-- The campus code for GRE and TOEFL score delivery is 6870.
+- The campus code for GRE (if required) and TOEFL score delivery is 6870.
 There is no department code.

 - The resume should be restricted to professional and academic achievements.
 A list of publications and research experiences is very helpful.

 - Letters of recommendation must be on official letterhead, and written and properly signed by teachers, mentors, work supervisors or others with whom you have had professional relationships.
 They should directly address your academic abilities, scientific talents, work habits and personal character.
 Letters not meeting these qualifications will be disregarded.

 - The statement of purpose should be no more than 2-3 pages long, and discuss your research interests, career goals, motivation and background.
 You also can highlight relevant achievements, and summarize your research experience.
 See the online application form for more details.
 For Pharmaceutics, Pharmacology and Medicinal Chemistry, answer the specific questions asked in the application concisely.
 DO NOT upload your generic statement essay.